gc1133/istio-microservices-app/README.md

 kubectl get deployments -n istio-system
 ```
 * All the values in the AVAILABLE column will have a value of 1 after the deployment is complete.
 * Ensure that the Istio deployments are all available before you continue.
 The deployments might take a few minutes to become available.
-If the deployments aren’t available after a few minutes, then increase the amount of memory available to your Kubernetes cluster.
+If the deployments arenâ€™t available after a few minutes, then increase the amount of memory available to your Kubernetes cluster.
 On Docker Desktop, you can increase the memory from your Docker preferences.
 On Minikube, you can increase the memory by using the --memory flag
 * Finally, create the istio-injection label and set its value to enabled:
 ```
 kubectl label namespace default istio-injection=enabled